Fall Decor in 2025: What's Hot and What's Not

 Kelley Busbice

 Fall decor in 2025 is all about depth, authenticity, and a shift toward opulent yet sustainable elements, moving away from overly simplistic or kitschy styles.
-Hot trends embrace dramatic, layered looks inspired by rococo aesthetics, featuring elaborate details like ornate moldings, rich patterns, and textured fabrics.
+Hot trends embrace dramatic, layered looks inspired by rococo aesthetics, featuring elaborate details like ornate mantles with rich patterns.
 Deep, earthy colors dominate—think warm rust, olive green, terracotta, moss green, and chocolate brown—for a grounded, inviting feel.
 Vintage and thrifted pieces are surging, including velvet sofas, hand-painted ceramics, quilts, and sheepskins, adding personality and reducing waste.
-Natural bounty elements like heirloom pumpkins, pre-lit maple leaf trees, and grounding mats bring in wellness and coziness.
+Natural bounty elements like a like a Customized Family Heirloom Pumpkin, pre-lit maple leaf garland, and front door wreaths bring in wellness and coziness.
 Eclectic mixes—stampas, colors, and textures in abundance—encourage boldness and authenticity, as predicted by Pinterest.
-Outdoor and kitchen decor lean into natural textures, warm tones, and cozy details like colored dinner candles and rattan accents.
+Outdoor and Kitchen Decor lean into natural textures, warm tones, and cozy details like colored dinner candles and rattan accents.

 On the flip side, what's not trending includes the "clean girl" aesthetic of neutral grays, white shiplap, and minimalist neutrals, which are giving way to more elaborated, information-rich designs.
 Overly kitschy or plastic-heavy decor, like excessive orange pumpkins or generic fall signs, feels outdated—opt for heirloom or artisanal alternatives instead.
 Bright, neon accents and stark minimalism are out, replaced by warm, opulent layers that prioritize comfort and storytelling.
 The focus is on quality over quantity, with sustainable, thrifted items trumping mass-produced novelties.